St-andrews-cool-stars/CoronaLab/README.rst

 This project is Copyright (c) St Andrews Cool Stars Group and licensed under the terms of the BSD 3-Clause license.
 This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the BSD 3-clause licence.
-See the licenses folder for more information.
+See the `docs/LICENSE.rst` file. more information.

 Contributing
 ------------

-We love contributions! model_corona is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions!
+CoronaLab is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.